 Exercising, whether that be at home, in the gym or in a group fitness class, is proven to increase your cardiovascular fitness.
 This'll help you complete everyday activities with ease, whilst reducing blood pressure and also helping to lose a little weight.
 Make sure to mix up your exercise methods by doing both cardio like swimming or walking and resistance training (weights).

-- Get the balance right
+- Get the balance right: Food and alcohol

 It can get overwhelming with all the advice out there about the latest 'wonder diet' or healthy celebrity chef.
-Ultimately, the goal may be to maintain a healthy weight and body fat percentage.
+Ultimately, the goal is to maintain a healthy weight and body fat percentage.
 The more fat we carry around with us, the more our heart is under strain - and the most dangerous type is called visceral fat.
 Find out how to reduce your visceral fat levels.

 - Check your pressure